 Your doctor may need to test your body fluids.
 This can be done with:

-Your doctor may need images of your body structures.
-This can be done with:
+Your doctor may need images of your bodily structures.
+These can be done with:

 If the tumor is benign, it is removed.
 This procedure uses small incisions and special instruments.
 Sometimes, the adrenal glands are removed as a part of this process.